AshishMadhu/r-credit/README.md

 - djangorestframework

 ## How to use
-I think it worth mentioning how to using the website, if you have time and like learning things yourself this is not for you sir.
+I think it worth mentioning how to use the website, if you have time and like learning things yourself this is not for you sir.

 [Guide](r_debit/How_to_use.md)